nVerhasselt/PHP_blog_base/README.md

-This is a prpject I have made around June 2023 during my training.
+This is a project I have made around June 2023, during my training.
+I decided to share it on Github even though it has not been finished, in order to offer a vision of my work and progression.

 It is a base for a blog with a CRUD which allows to read, create, edit and delete articles and comments.